The new United Club℠ Infinite Card launched boasting a generous rewards rate and numerous perks for frequent flyers – but a steep annual fee.

 Is the new United Club Infinite Card right for you?

 The United Club Infinite Card can be an excellent choice for any frequent United flyer who seeks premium travel benefits like lounge access and priority boarding.
-Its perks, high rewards rates and generous sign-up bonus easily offset the steep annual fee.
-If you consider yourself more of a casual traveler, it probably won’t make sense for you to pay $525 a year to maintain this card.
+Its perks and high rewards rates can help offsetting the steep annual fee.
+However, if you consider yourself more of a casual traveler, it probably won’t make sense for you to pay $525 a year to maintain this card.
 Compare other travel card offers to make sure you get a credit card that fits your needs and budget.

 See related: Which United Airlines credit card should you choose?